scalamolecule/molecule/README.md

 ```
 Now we have a backend running on ScalaJVM ready to take care of your molecule queries from ScalaJS using the H2 database!

-In another process you can then run one of the following commands to run the coreTests on ScalaJS with the database of your choice:
+In another process you can then run one of the following commands to run the compliance tests on ScalaJS with the database of your choice:

 ```
 sbt dbH2JS/test